 More than 900 guests gathered to celebrate the newlywed Kennedys at a grand reception held at Hammersmith Farm.
 The newlyweds took two hours to shake every guest's hand (and you thought your receiving line was long?!) before digging into their four-layer wedding cake.
 The couple also kept their wedding invitation simple and classic, with black ink printed on cream paper (the original is on display at the John F. Kennedy Library and Museum).

 Life magazine sent young photographer Lisa Larsen to cover the wedding, and she noted of the event: "Their wedding turned out to be the most impressive the old society stronghold had seen in 30 years.
-As John F. Kennedy took Jacqueline Bouvier as his bride, 600 diplomats, senators, social figures crowded into St. Mary's Church to hear the Archbishop of Boston perform the rites and read a special blessing from the pope.
+As John F. Kennedy took Jacqueline Bouvier as his bride, 600 diplomats, senators, and social figures crowded into St. Mary's Church to hear the Archbishop of Boston perform the rites and read a special blessing from the pope.
 Outside, 2,000 society fans, some come to Newport by chartered bus, cheered the guests and the newlyweds as they left the church.
 There were 900 guests at the reception and it took Senator and Mrs. Kennedy two hours to shake their hands.
 The whole affair, said one enthusiastic guest, was "just like a coronation."

-Modern day royalty indeed!
+Modern-day royalty indeed!